Employment in the UK: January 2025

 6. Unemployment

 Following decreases in the unemployment rate since late 2013, the unemployment rate increased during the coronavirus (COVID-19) pandemic.
 From early 2021, it decreased to below pre-coronavirus rates until mid-2022.
-The unemployment rate has largely been increasing since then, despite a period of decrease during the latter half of 2023.
-Over the year since July to September 2023, and in the latest quarter (July to September 2024) the unemployment rate increased.
+The unemployment rate has been largely increasing since then, despite a period of decrease during the latter half of 2023.
+The unemployment rate increased over the year since September to November 2023, and in the latest quarter (September to November 2024).

 We also publish the Claimant Count, a measure of the number of people who are receiving a benefit principally for the reason of being unemployed.
 Claimant Count statistics are currently designated as official statistics in development.
-The UK Claimant Count for October 2024 increased on the month and on the year, to 1.806 million.
+The UK Claimant Count for December 2024 increased by 700 (0.0%) on the month, to 1.744 million.

 Back to table of contents